element-plus/element-plus/docs/en-US/component/select.md

 Multiple select uses tags to display selected options.

 :::demo Set `multiple` attribute for `el-select` to enable multiple mode.
 In this case, the value of `v-model` will be an array of selected options.
 By default the selected options will be displayed as Tags.
 You can collapse them to a text by using `collapse-tags` attribute.
+You can check them when mouse hover collapse text by using `collapse-tags-tooltip` attribute.

 select/multiple